Healthcare Reform 2014: Mandated Coverage, Insurance Exchanges, and Employer Requirements

-Several states have filed suit against the federal government saying that it is unconstitutional to make individual citizens to buy health insurance.
+Several states filed, and lost, a suit against the federal government saying that it is unconstitutional to make individual citizens to buy health insurance.

-If you don’t have coverage and you’re not in one of the groups that’s an exception to the rule, you’ll pay a penalty.
+If you don't have coverage and you're not in one of the groups that is an exception to the rule, you'll pay a penalty.
 You may not be required to purchase health insurance if you

 If you're penalized, the amount you'll be fined will go up each year for the first three years.
 In 2014, you'll pay $95 or 1 percent of your taxable income, whichever is greater.
 In 2015, the fine will be $325 or 2 percent of taxable income, and in 2016 the penalty will be $695 or 2.5 percent of income.
 Each year after 2016, the government will refigure the fine based on a cost-of-living adjustment.

-To help you meet the cost of mandated insurance, the government will offer premium credits and cost sharing subsidies to you and your family meet certain income guidelines and if you enroll in one of the new state-run insurance exchanges (more on those below).
+To help you meet the cost of mandated insurance, the government will offer premium credits and cost sharing subsidies if you and your family meet certain income guidelines and if you enroll in one of the new state-run insurance exchanges.